arthi2900/app1/docs/prd.md

 - School-level exams must be submitted for Principal approval before scheduling
 - Can view and manage only own exams (created by them)
 - **Can view student allocation list with attendance status only for own exams**
+- **Can view individual student exam results only for own exams**\n- **Can click on student names in results list to view detailed question-wise performance**
 - Can view student attempts only for own exams
 - Can grade only own exams
 - Cannot view exams created by other teachers or principal
 - Cannot view students from sections not assigned to them
-- Cannot edit or delete exams after students have started attempting\n- Can extend exam time or end exam early for own exams
+- Cannot edit or delete exams after students have started attempting
+- Can extend exam time or end exam early for own exams
 - Cannot edit school-level exams while in'Pending Approval' status
 - **Can delete own exams with following restrictions**:
   - **Draft exams**: Can be deleted anytime